How to Transplant Your Tomatoes in 7 Easy Steps

 Step 7: Support Your Plants

 You may not know this, but tomato plants will grow happily along the ground if you let them.
-Unfortunately, this can invite fungal disease, give pests and rodents easy access to the fruit, and doesn’t encourage the plant to maximize fruit yield.
+Unfortunately, this can invite fungal diseases, give pests and rodents easy access to the fruit, and doesn’t encourage the plant to maximize fruit yield.
 So, gardeners have long trained their tomato plants to grow vertically by staking or caging.

 Even though your tomato plants are quite small at the time of transplant, it’s a good idea to install both stakes and cages when you first put them in the ground.
 This ensures that you don’t disrupt the root structure or break any branches by installing them after the plant has grown.

 There are a number of different tomato cages and stakes you can choose from and a lot will depend on the variety of tomato you have chosen to plant.
 Large indeterminate tomatoes will need a different level of support than bushing determinate varieties.